vlexaega/project3-untitled/README.md

 ## Installation

 - If writing locally, run npm i and then run npm run develop.
-The app should then launch to localhost300.
+The app should then launch to localhost3000.
+- If accessing via Heroku, follow this link https://untitled-art-app-b560d4f5fa59.herokuapp.com/

 ## Usage